martinero17/p4chaskey/README.md

 To compile the test program use the following command: `gcc -o chaskey chaskey.c`

 To run the test program for the input `9cf8c676bbef37aa0daa2f3332ae506a` and key `fe9db95c4d8c84b4a03eeaec729a1a25` use the following command: `./chaskey.c 9cf8c676bbef37aa0daa2f3332ae506a fe9db95c4d8c84b4a03eeaec729a1a25`

+If you are referring to P4Chaskey in a published work, please cite the following paper, not just this github repository.
+Thank you!

+Martim Francisco, Bernardo Ferreira, Fernando M. V. Ramos, Eduard Marin, Salvatore Signorello "P4Chaskey: An Efficient MAC Algorithm for PISA Switches", proceedings of the IEEE Internation Conference on Network Protocols, Oct 2024, Charleroi, Belgium.